Dynjee/Dynjee/README.md

 ## ⚡ Fun Fact

-At the smallest scale, physics isn’t deterministic.
 Events like electron emission or photon detection are governed by probability, not certainty (quantum mechanics).
 That’s why TRNG is ideal for true randomness.

 ---

 <div align="center">
-  <i>"Philippians 4:6–7"</i>
+  <i>"I am the vine; you are the branches.
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing - John 15:5"</i>
 </div>